 Setting up the new manufacturing facility will help ramp up production capacity, and speed up the expansion plan.
 Ather Energy is looking to produce 3,000 units a month initially and increase production to 8,000 scooters by the first half of next year.
 The information comes from Tarun Mehta, the co-founder of Ather Energy, via TheHinduBusinessLine.com.

 Ather averaged about 300 units a month from its Bengaluru plant with the 450 and the low numbers mainly are due to the availability of the scooter in just 2 cities initially – Bengaluru and Chennai, besides the premium pricing and the lack of a widespread charging network.
 The Ather 450 Plus and Ather 450X scooter will be available in 27 cities by the end of 2021, as we have already reported which should help it get the numbers go north.

 The company launched a special edition of the Ather 450X, dubbed the Ather 450X Series1 featuring red & black body panels to recognize early adopters.
 Deliveries of the Ather 450X have commenced in select cities, and we have reported the delivery status for other cities.

-As Ather hopes, the production at this factory, which is spread over 400,000 sq.ft, will touch 100,000 units per year.
-Besides making the electric scooters, Ather Energy will also produce batteries, with imported Lithium Ion cells at the site.
+As Ather hopes, the production at the Hosur factory, which is spread over 4,00,000 sq.ft., will touch 100,000 units per year.
+Besides making the electric scooters, Ather Energy will also produce batteries, with imported Lithium-Ion cells at the site.
 The same plant would be utilized to manufacture Ather’s electric motorcycle, though this is still a few years out.